civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraph 487.018(1)(a) of the Act is replaced by the following:

-    the account number of a person named in the order or the name of a person whose account number is specified in the order, **as well as, in the case of digital assets, including virtual currency, the name and account number of a person whose identifier associated with digital assets is specified in the order**;
+    the account number of a person named in the order or the name of a person whose account number is specified in the order, as well as, in the case of digital assets, including virtual currency, the name and account number of a person whose identifier associated with digital assets is specified in the order;

   **(2)** The portion of subsection 487.018(2) of the Act before paragraph (b) is replaced by the following:

-    **(2)** For the purpose of confirming the identity of a person who is named or whose account number **or identifier associated with digital assets** is specified in the order, the order may also require the institution, person or entity to prepare and produce a document setting out the following data that is in their possession or control:
+    **(2)** For the purpose of confirming the identity of a person who is named or whose account number or identifier associated with digital assets is specified in the order, the order may also require the institution, person or entity to prepare and produce a document setting out the following data that is in their possession or control:

-      the date of birth of a person who is named or whose account number **or identifier associated with digital assets** is specified in the order;
+      the date of birth of a person who is named or whose account number or identifier associated with digital assets is specified in the order;

 ### Section 313

 Form 1 of Part XXVIII of the Act is amended by replacing the references after the heading "FORM 1" with the following:

-(Sections 320.29, **462.32, 462.321** and 487)
+(Sections 320.29, 462.32, 462.321 and 487)

 ##### Consequential Amendments